BCN3D/BCN3DSigma-Profile-Generator/README.md

 The python script is capable of generating Simplify3D profiles according to the nozzle sizes, materials and qualities defined in ProfilesData.json

+*Note this is an early version of the script.
+Although profiles are precisely calculated there may be some combinations where quality can still be improved.*

 ## Requirements

 - Have python 2.7 installed.